innolitics/rdm/rdm/base/software_plan.md

 **Input:** {% if system.safety_class == 'C' %}Detailed software item designs{% else %}Software system design file{% endif %} and software requirements

-When beginning work on a change request with an id of `104`, developers should open a new Git branch named `104-short-description` (or `feature/104-short-description`).
-All development work should be committed and pushed periodically within this Git branch{% if system.auditor_notes %} [62304:5.1.1.d and 8.2.2]{% endif %}.
+Create a new Git branch with a name that includes the change request number (e.g., `104-short-description`).
+Commit your code changes to this branch and push periodically{% if system.auditor_notes %} [62304:5.1.1.d and 8.2.2]{% endif %}.
 Commit messages should:

-- explain why the current changes are being made, especially when it is not obvious
+- explain why the current changes are being made, as appropriate
 - reference the change request it was made in (the `rdm hooks` command can streamline this).

+During development, as appropriate:

+{% if system.safety_class != 'C' -%}
+- write specifications for new software items,
+- update the software architecture diagrams,{% endif %}
-Write unit tests and new integration tests as appropriate.
+- write unit tests and new integration tests,

-If new software dependencies are added, removed, or changed, the `soup.yaml` file should be updated.
-See the SOUP Components document for additional details.
-Note that the information in the `soup.yaml` file may duplicate information found in other files (e.g., `requirements.txt` or `package.json`).
-Also, it is recognized that keeping track of secondary dependencies can require significant effort---think carefully before adding new SOUP to {{ system.project_name }}{% if system.auditor_notes %} [See the SOUP Components document for details about how we meet 62304:5.1.1.d, 5.3.3, 5.3.4, 7.1.3, and 8.1.2]{% endif %}.
+- if SOUP was added, removed, or changed, update the `soup.yaml` file (see the appendices and SOUP Components document for details){% if system.auditor_notes %} [See the SOUP Components document for details about how we meet 62304:5.1.1.d, 5.3.3, 5.3.4, 7.1.3, and 8.1.2]{% endif %}
+- perform the risk management activity on any software items (including SOUP) which were are added or modified{% if system.auditor_notes %} [62304:7.4 and 7.3.1, since risk control measures will be implemented as part of this activity]{% endif %}.

-When work on a change branch is nearing completion, a GitHub pull request should be created for this branch.
+When work on a change branch is nearing completion, a pull request should be created for this branch.

 [TODO: figure out how to fulfill 62304:5.5.2, 5.5.3, an 5.5.4]

-**Output:** Code changes, stored in un-merged git branches with corresponding approved pull requests
+**Output:** Code and documentation changes, stored in un-merged git branches with corresponding approved pull requests

 **Verification:** Assign at least one other developer to be the reviewer within the GitHub pull request.